TobiasFP/VDA5050-amr-fleet/README.md

 Well, we don't.
 That being said, we do allow integrations by having an integrations folder, where “vda5050 mqtt to vendor specific interfaces” can be implemented.

+#### Observability
+The software will be built with proper observability features via the Elastic stack.
+This is basically because it is nice, but also because I just started a position as a SIEM / Observability contractor and therefore, it is the "new" thing for me.

 #### Structure

 VDA5050 will of course be implemented with MQTT, all MQTT handlers